Everyone has a breast story…

 Like any kid I’d had my share of stinging adolescent humiliations, but after being darkly teased about my hide-a-way nipples, I developed a secret complex.
 Why was I so fearful of being different, of disappointing others… of not being beautiful?

-My life as Cyran”a” de Bergerac proceeded until 2011, when I made a trip to Egypt.
-The Arab Spring had emptied the country of tourists, leaving me and my tiny group of 7 women alone to meander through massive ruins which were inexplicably splendorous.
+My life with ‘Cyrano de Bergerac syndrome’ proceeded until 2011, when I made a trip to Egypt.
+The Arab Spring had emptied the country of tourists, leaving me and my tiny group of seven women alone to meander through massive ruins which were inexplicably splendorous.
 Everywhere I turned were the towering and topless figures of Isis, Sekhmet, Hathor, and countless other mysterious characters.
-As I stood before these massive reliefs depicting ceremony, power and love, I marveled at the prominence of the breasts, full and reflecting the desert sun.
+As I stood before these massive carved reliefs depicting ceremony, power and love, I marveled at the prominence of the breasts, full and reflecting the desert sun.
 What would it be like to live in a culture where the breasts were exposed?

 These timeless figures evoked a serene femininity and an open-hearted accessibility that inspired me to conduct a series of interviews.